 with local (Maryland) sponsor’s address and student’s address from their home country.
 Attach copy of your passport on the second page of the form *If you are currently reside in The United States attached your passport, visa and the Form I-94 (DHS Arrival/Departure Record)

 : Local sponsor submits the I-134 Affidavit of Support

-- a statement of financial resources including the amount and source of support for the prospective student, ie: bank statement or bank letter, via mail or email
+- a statement of financial resources including the amount and source of support for the prospective student, ie: bank statement or bank letter, and copy of government-issued photo ID, via mail or email

 to the FCC Admissions Department.
 The College is unable to provide scholarship assistance to international student applicants.
 The estimated minimum cost of tuition, fees, books, health and living expenses per year is $26,000.
 Students attending the College on the F1 Visa will be classified as out-of-state residents for tuition